nicolaspatino/ComputacionCuantica/README.md

  # simulación de lo clásico a lo cuántico
  * **retos de programacion :**
     * **Programming drill 3.1.1 :** program that performs our little marble experiment.
-The program should allow the user to enter a              Boolean matrix that describes the

-ways that marbles move.
+The program should allow the user to enter a              Boolean matrix that describes the ways that marbles move.
 Make sure that the matrix follows our requirement.
-The user should also be permitted to enter a starting state of how many marbles are on each
+The user should            also be permitted to enter a starting state of how many marbles are on each vertex.

-vertex.
 Then the user enters how many time clicks            she wants to proceed.
-The com- puter should then calculate and output the state of the system after those time clicks.
+The computer should then calculate and output the state of the system after those time clicks.

-We will make changes to this program later in the chapter.

 ### Pruebas 🛠️
 _para cada una de las funcionalidades de este proyecto se creo su correspondiente prubea unitaria haciendo uso